Elbow replacement - discharge

 You will need to wait 6 to 8 weeks before you can drive.
 Your surgeon or physical therapist will tell you when it is OK.

-You may be able to start using your elbow as soon as 12 weeks after surgery.
+You may be able to start using your elbow for heavier activities as soon as 12 weeks after surgery, but you may have some limit on how much you can lift or carry.
 Full recovery can take up to a year.

 How much you can use your arm and when you can start using it will depend on the condition of your new elbow.
 Be sure to ask the surgeon what limits you may have.

-The surgeon will have you go to physical therapy to help you gain strength and use of your arm:
+The surgeon will recommend that you go to physical therapy to help you gain strength and use of your arm: